dimastatz/dimastatz.github.io/posts/opportunities-in-ai-2023/README.md

 ### 5. Emphasize Software as a Service (SaaS)
 Software Services, like Software Frameworks, can be a lucrative venture for developers.
 However, creating Services is more demanding due to the responsibilities of managing infrastructure, deployment, and security.
 On the other hand, Services have a wider user base, as both individuals and businesses can directly benefit from them, while Frameworks cater mainly to other developers.
 Creators of Services should possess a strong grasp of the specific business domain they intend to serve.
 For example the following framework for finding the righ niche might work:
-1. Choose a bissness and analyze the responsibilities of both employees.
+1. Select a business and analyze the responsibilities of both employees.
 Break down each bussiness role into individual tasks.
 2. Evaluate if each task can benefit from assistance or automation through AI tools like supervised learning or generative AI.
 3. Evaluate the worth of these changes.
 If the new service can save approximately 80% of time in a specific business role, it is certainly worthwhile to develop it.